EEthanShi/Graph_Wavelet_KAN/README.md

 # KANWavelet
-Simple Implementation of Wavelet KAN
+This is a Simple Implementation of Wavelet KAN using Meixcan hat wavelet functions.
+Please note that the model has not been optimized, and further upgrades will be coming soon.
+Any suggestions for improving the model are very welcome.